 We are subject to a wide range of local, provincial and national laws, regulations, permit requirements and decrees relating to environmental, social and governance matters, including laws and regulations relating to climate-change mitigation, use of resources, hazardous materials and radioactive materials, and air emissions, water discharges and waste management; legislation on human rights and modern slavery; human capital, including equal opportunity, gender and disabilities equality, working conditions, work-life balance, and labor market access; and applicable rules on internal control and risk management, anti-corruption, business partner relationship management and other governance issues.
-For more information on the Company's governance practices and applicable regulation, see "Corporate Governance Statement".
+For more information on the Company's governance practices and applicable regulation, see Item 6.
+"Directors, Senior Management and Employees"; Item 10.B "Additional Information - Memorandum and Articles of Association"; and Item 16.G "Corporate Governance".